zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 of those facts, “it’s a big responsibility.
 There a re so many things that can go wrong.”

 Antonia then asks, “Do you want me to go in your pl ace?”
 In other words, I will go instead of you.
 Rupi says, “Yes!”
-But then he reali zes he’s made a mistake and immediately follows by saying, “No, I’ve already to ld Nadia,” his daughter, “I’ll be going and she’s really excited.
+But then he reali zes he’s made a mistake and immediately follows by saying, “No, I’ve already told Nadia,” his daughter, “I’ll be going and she’s really excited.
 I don’t want to dis appoint her.”
 Antonia says, “You’ll be absolutely fine,” meaning everything wil l be okay.
 “I’m sure it won’t be like the last time.”
 Now, we don’t know what Antoni a is referring to, what she’s talking about.
 Presumably, we can guess the last ti me there was a field trip perhaps there was some problem.

 Rupi says, “Last time?”
 He wants to know what the p roblem was that happened on the last field trip, probably one that Antonia w as on.
 Antonia says, however, “Never mind.”
 That phrase, which is quite common in  American English, means “I don’t want to give you any more information,” “I do n’t want you to keep asking me about this topic,” or simply, “I don’t want to repe at what I just said because I don’t want to talk about it anymore.”
 Antonia says, “Neve r mind.
 Forget I mentioned it,” meaning forget the fact that I just said that there  was, or at least I suggested that there was, a problem last time.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]